EXERLOG/exer_log/README.md

 Right now the project is in it's infancy so there are a lot of features left to be added.
 If you want to follow the full buildout of this project then I (Kalle Hallden) have a YouTube channel where I document the progress every week: https://youtube.com/playlist?list=PL5tVJtjoxKzpxnc9ventef-1sgvoR8nqG

+## Technologies used

+This project uses Flutter.
+The reason I (Kalle) chose Flutter is that I am very comfortable with using the framework and that you only have to write once and can run anywhere.

 ## Current Features
 Workout metrics: